Transformers: Beast Wars: Beast Wars in Japan

 The Japanese series Beast Wars II and Beast Wars Neo were created to fill the gap while the second and third seasons of Beast Wars were being translated into Japanese (called Beast Wars: Metals).
 The characters originate from the future that the Beast Wars teams left, but the events of the series take place in the far future.
 The series saw the return of Unicron.
 Unlike the original Beast Wars series, Beast Wars II and Beast Wars Neo used traditional animation and were aimed at a much younger audience.
 Beast Wars II spawned a theatrical movie.
-The Beast Wars Neo toyline was created to cater to the Japanese market.
-Whereas the cybernetic transmetal Beast Wars Transformers sold well in Western markets, Japanese fans preferred more realistic looking beast modes; thus, Beast Wars Metals was not as successful with Japanese fans.
-The second and third season of Beast Wars and its toyline only lasted a few months before being replaced by Transformers: Car Robots in the following new year, in which several unused Transmetal 2 molds were used as Destrongers (Predacons).
-Beast Machines was also imported to Japan in 2004 under the title Beast Wars Returns, though it did not gain very much popularity.
+The Beast Wars Neo toyline was created to cater to the Japanese market, whereas the cybernetic transmetal Beast Wars Transformers sold well in Western markets.
+Japanese fans preferred more realistic-looking beast modes; thus, Beast Wars: Metals was not as successful with Japanese fans.
+The second and third seasons of Beast Wars and its toyline only lasted a few months before being replaced by Transformers: Car Robots in the following new year, in which several unused Transmetal 2 molds were used as Destrongers (Predacons).
+Beast Machines was also imported to Japan in 2004 under the title Beast Wars Returns, though it did not gain much popularity.